Student Handbook

 - Out-of-School Suspension: Disciplinary action for more severe offenses.
 The student is restricted from participating in all aspects of the school program, both academic and extracurricular.
 Dean suspensions are from one to five days (administration may add an additional five days to suspension).
 During this time, the student is not permitted on any Cherry Creek School District property or in attendance at school functions.
 Violations of these terms could result in referral to law enforcement authorities for trespassing.
 School personnel will make reasonable attempts to inform parents in the event of serious violations of the rules resulting in suspension.
 A parent conference will be necessary for readmission to school, depending upon each individual situation and/or the discretion of the dean.

-- Academic Dishonesty: Students will receive an NHI 40% (teacher note on the assignment that states “academic dishonesty”) on the assignment as a minimum grade by a teacher in relation to unacceptable academic behavior (plagiarism, cheating, changing grades, theft of tests or gradebooks, exchange of test information).
-In addition, the teacher will submit a referral to the dean’s office and the student will be assigned 90 minutes of academic recovery on their next off period.
+- Academic Dishonesty: Students will receive a 0% (teacher note on the assignment that states “academic dishonesty”) on the assignment. (plagiarism, cheating, changing grades, theft of tests or gradebooks, exchange of test information).
+In addition, the teacher will submit a referral to the dean’s office.
+Students will score a zero on the assessment/assignment.
+If the student engages in a restorative conversation, they can attempt the assignment/assessment for grade.
+However, the final grade will be reduced by 30%.

 - Referral for Psychological or Other Support Services: In accordance with School Board policy and building procedures, students with persistent and/or severe problems may be referred to mental health personnel for assessment of their needs.